J0hn-B/k8s_opa/readme.md

 4. **port_forward_argocd:** Access argocd in `localhost:8080`

-Check CLI output for ArgoCD UI password.

-After deployment you will have a 2 node K3d cluster with an active ArgoCD installation, Open Policy Agent and an ELK stack for logs and metrics.
+After deployment you will have a 3 node K3d cluster with an active ArgoCD installation, Open Policy Agent Gatekeeper and ELK stack for logs and metrics.

 **To access ArgoCD:**

+- Check CLI output for ArgoCD UI password.

 - In your browser ==> `localhost:8080`